raeginez/railsproject/README.md

 ## Design process
 These were the steps we took in our design process:

-1) Decided the two-way marketplace we were going to create was for expensive used shoes
+1) Decided the two-way marketplace we were going to create was for expensive, high-end, used shoes
 2) Came up with our project plan and timeline, breaking down important tasks and adding them to our Trello board
 3) Came up with our user stories
 4) Created our wireframes